A Wholehearted Life: finding freedom from suffering through Yoga and Meditation.

 A 5 week (10 hour) course to learn and explore Yoga and Meditation practices that can be valuable resources and tools to support us during challenging times.

-The next course is scheduled for the second half of 2014.
+The next course is scheduled for Spring 2015.

 Part of being human is to experience loss and pain; and it is often our fearful reactions to this discomfort that we experience as deep suffering: we may retreat into depression or low-energy states, we may experience the more high-energy states of anxiety and nervousness, and/or we may find ways to either numb or escape the pain (addiction to drugs, alcohol, food, work, sex, tv/internet, keeping busy etc.).
 Often we feel a generalised unhappiness, a sense that we’re not OK, an emptiness that can fill us with fear.
 With stress levels on the rise and a greater number of people suffering than ever before it is clear that as a society we need to learn ways to handle these situations.

 Some of the most powerful ways to help ourselves come from the teachings of Yogis over 2,500 years ago.
 The Buddha saw very clearly this human condition of pain and suffering but he also saw, and experienced himself, how we can be liberated from suffering.
 Thankfully for us he also gave very clear and practical steps to take which lead us beyond the confines of unhappiness and into a place of wholehearted living.